bamboochen92518/Sudoku-Puzzle-Generator/README.md

 `save {filename}`

 Save current sudoku puzzle.
-If the filename is not given, the defalut filename is 'yy-MM-dd_hh:mm:ss_puzzle'.
+If the filename is not given, the defalut filename is `yy-MM-dd_hh:mm:ss_puzzle`.

 ### About solving puzzle